Working With Children Career Pathway

 5 high school credits

 This course introduces students to the foundational skills required to effectively contribute to learning teams while providing an introduction to children with exceptionalities by examining characteristics of diversity.
 Students will explore issues pertinent to children and youth with exceptionalities and how it impacts their learning and development.
 Through a variety of learning activities, students have the opportunity to build on and expand their own communication skills and practice the interpersonal skills needed to work productively in a variety of educational contexts as Educational Assistants, Social Workers, Teachers, Therapists and Coaches.
 The roles and responsibilities of the learning team members are identified and explored as they relate to Inclusive Education and supporting all individuals and their needs.
 A strong emphasis is placed on experiential learning and self-growth activities.
-Students will work at an elementary school twice a month to gain practical experience.
+Students will volunteer at an elementary school twice a month to gain practical experience.

 Prerequisite: 65% in Grade 12 English